The British Institute of International and Comparative Law has established the following Research Programmes:

 - European Law Programme

 The Institute conducts research across the broad range of public international law, private international law, comparative law and European law.
-Its research is primarily applied research, based on strong conceptual foundations, which is practical and can offer examples of best practice, and recommendations of policy and legal actions.
-Its research often crosses traditional boundaries of law, so as to integrate private and public international law, and engage with national, European and comparative law, and can have an impact on legislation and policy.
+Our focus is primarily on applied research, based on strong conceptual foundations, which is practical and can offer examples of good practice, and recommendations for policy and legal actions.
+Our research often crosses the traditional boundaries of law, so as to integrate private and public international law, and engage with national, European and comparative law, and can have an impact on legislation and policy.

-The Institute is not publically or privately funded by any one government, institution or person.
-Research projects are funded by a wide variety of bodies, including law firms, accountancy firms, national governments, the European Commission, private trusts and foundations, and non-governmental organisations.
+The Institute is not publicly or privately funded by any one government, institution or person.
+Research projects are supported by a wide variety of bodies including law firms, accountancy firms, national governments, the European Commission, private trusts and foundations, and non-governmental organisations.
 In many instances, the research is funded by more than one body.
 The Institute is recognised as an Independent Research Organisation by the Arts and Humanities Research Council and the Economic and Social Research Council.

-In almost all instances the Institute's research projects are publically available and disseminated widely once completed.
-Many of them are Institute publications.
+In almost all instances the Institute's research projects are publicly available and disseminated widely once completed.
+Many of them result in Institute publications.

 You can find some selected examples of our research in this section of the website.
 Further detailed information about the Institute's research activities may be found in its Annual Reports.
 Summaries of selected past research projects may also be found here.